OUR GOAL

 Climate and Nature 2030:

 We are committed to playing our part to help address the biodiversity loss in our extended supply chain.
-For example, by supporting cereal and vegetable farmers to transition towards more regenerative agriculture practices, and by partnering with expert marine organisations to help restore marine habitats since fish is part of our supply chain.
+For example, by supporting cereal and vegetable farmers to transition towards more regenerative agriculturale practices, and by partnering with expert marine organisations to help restore marine habitats since fish is part of our supply chain.

 Our commitment includes the following 2030 goals: